Sean-Bradley/SeansOWINRestfulService/README.md

 PM> Install-Package Microsoft.AspNet.WebApi.Cors

-Copy paste the Program.cs code from this SeansOWINRestfulService into yoru poroject Program.cs
+Copy paste the Program.cs code from this SeansOWINRestfulService into your project Program.cs

 and run it.